|

 SWCPC 587 E4

-surrounding the administration building of Texas Technological College, and an
+administration building of Texas Technological College, and an advertisement for

-advertisement for plows used to cultivate the High Plains of Texas.
-Bulks with arid range
+plows used to cultivate the High Plains of Texas.
+Bulks with arid range lands.

-Lubbock, Texas fed herds of roving bison, followed by cattle in the late 19th century.
+surrounding Lubbock, Texas, fed enormous herds of roving bison, followed by cattle in the

 Lubbock State Fair Exhibit (Texas)